JureSotosek/npm-suggestions/README.md

 It leverages [Algolia's](https://www.algolia.com/) [npm-search](https://github.com/algolia/npm-search) and a [npm-to-elasticsearch](https://github.com/JureSotosek/npm-to-elasticsearch) copy of npm-registry.

-The inner workings of the suggestions api and logic will be described in a future blog post
+The inner workings of the suggestions api and logic will be described in a future blog post.

 ## Used in